White Collar Criminals Have Gained New Advocates

 While the Justice Department is opposed to a complete revamping of the system, it has said it is open to changes which could reduce sentences.

-John W. Tumelty has over 25 years of experience defending the rights of people facing criminal charges.
+John W. Tumelty has over over 35 years of experience defending the rights of people facing criminal charges.
 If you or someone you love has gotten into trouble, contact the Law Offices of John W. Tumelty today